-When the battle starts at 9am, you should immediately hit “Add Course(s) to STARS” button for your Plan 1.
-While your friends are busy giving rating for their electives or changing Elective to Prescribed Elective, you have already added your core modules and are well ahead of the game.
-Time is in your favor, so is your chance.
+When the battle starts at 9 am, you should immediately hit the “Add Course(s) to STARS” button for your Plan 1.
+While your friends are busy giving ratings for their electives or changing Elective to Prescribed Elective, you have already added your core modules and are well ahead of the game.
+Time is in your favour, so is your chance.

 I want that Elective!